-When it comes to your next Jennis circuit, it turns out that if you do it with a friend, you’re scientifically more likely to get more from the session!
-Partners count too – Jess works out with her husband every Monday night.
+When it comes to your next Jennis Fitness circuit, it turns out that if you do it with a friend, you’re scientifically more likely to get more from the session!
+Partners count too – Jessica Ennis-Hill works out with her husband every Monday night.

 We’ve all had those days where we could have done with a little extra nudge to put on our trainers and get on with our fitness workout.
 Well, finding a willing workout buddy may be the answer.
 Scientists examined the daily exercise patterns of more than a million people and found that your friends can have a huge impact on your exercise routine.
 Read on to find out just how exercising with a friend can help: